codingforpleasure/customized-workspace/Ubuntu/useful-resources/sklearn.md

                      filled=True)
 ```

-The python file Will generate `tree.dot` file,
+The python file will generate `tree.dot` file,
 then in the terminal enter:

 `dot -Tpdf my_file -o outfile.pdf`